Azure/Enterprise-Scale/docs/Deploy/Deploy-platform-infra.md

 ### Management Subscription

-In the Enterprise scale reference implementation, Azure resources in the __Management__ Subscription are deployed via Azure Policy.
-Enterprise scale includes both, policy definitions and assignments required to deploy the neccesary resources in the __Management__ Subscription.
+In the Enterprise-Scale reference implementation, Azure resources in the __Management__ Subscription are deployed via Azure Policy.
+Enterprise-Scale includes both, policy definitions and assignments required to deploy the neccesary resources in the __Management__ Subscription.
 We will walk you though the process how to assign the Azure Policy later in the article.
 We need two Azure Policy assigments which create a Log Analytics workspace and Azure Automation Account that are required in the **Management** Subscription:

 Required custom Azure Policy definition: